alinelira/dog_breed_classifier/README.md

 ## Model Performance <a name="model"></a>

-The model was trained using transfering learning from ResNet-60 bottleneck features.
+The CNN model was trained using transfering learning from ResNet-60 bottleneck features.
 The summary of the model architecture is shown below.

 ![image](https://user-images.githubusercontent.com/48845915/226147255-36cfc774-052f-4236-bc81-2b1a72b6290c.png)